TTK4130/ttk4130.github.io/docs/animation.rst

     initial_state = [0.7, 0, 0, 0]
     solution = odeint(cart_pendulum_ode, initial_state, time, args=(L, m, M))

-We then have to extract the cartesian coordinates of the pendulum bob and the cart.
+We then have to extract the Cartesian coordinates of the pendulum bob and the cart.
 Here we can define additional offsets, such as where in the scene the cart is placed initially etc.

 .. jupyter-execute::